- Teaching and Learning

 Technically there is no deadline for declaring your major.
 However, there can be benefits to declaring a major, including access to upper division courses (see below).
 Also, program requirements can change over time.
 Declaring your major fixes your requirements as those specified in the calendar for your term of entry.
 If you wait to declare your major, the requirements may change from what you had been planning around.

 Thus, it is recommended that a student declare a major as soon as they are eligible for admission to the program.
 New students who are unsure of what to major in should aim to have their major declared by the time they reach 60 units.
-Students over 60 units who have not yet declared a major should contact Melissa Tamer at email@example.com as soon as possible to discuss options.
+Students over 60 units who have not yet declared a major should contact Nadia Williams at firstname.lastname@example.org as soon as possible to discuss options.

 What are the benefits of declaring a major?